 SCCOnline Orientation and Support

-SCCOnline offers an orientation to online courses and training for the student tools in D2L Brightspace, the college’s learning management system.
-This orientation is available 24/7 from the course list in each student’s D2L account.
+SCCOnline offers the Online Learning Tutorial which provides an orientation to online courses and training for the student tools in D2L Brightspace, the college’s learning management system.
+The Online Learning Tutorial is available 24/7 from the course list in each student’s D2L account.
 Additional support for D2L Brightspace and online courses is available by clicking on the Help menus in D2L, on the SCCOnline webpage, by email at SCCOnline@sccsc.edu, or by phone at (864) 592-4961 or toll free (888) 364-9080.

 (These are course section numbers ending in N, H, S or F):